ZadeE1/QuickNgp/README.md

 - **CMAKE GIT MSVC CUDA TOOLKIT CONDA MUST BE INSTALLED IF YOU WOULD LIKE TO BUILD FROM SCRATCH**

 ## 1.1. **Things to know**
 - any paths with a space  will cause errors which include:
   - the location where you cloned/downloaded this repo

   - any paths that you input in the config.txt - config.txt will appear after running the install bat

+- any slashes at the end of any inputted path inside config.txt will cause errors

 - any Y/N questions can only be responded in capitals, Y or N